wp-plugins/thrivehive/readme.txt

 == Changelog ==
+* V 1.71 Fixing minor bug in new pdf properties
+* V 1.7 Adding mappings so that we can move to our new PDF embedder plugin
+* V 1.69 Fix for slugs switching back and forth on post update
+* V 1.68 Temporary fix for plugin version check
-* V 1.66
+* V 1.67
   * Added default margin to images in .content
   * Added float right to <li> elements in #menu-main
   * Adding in endpoints for getting and setting genesis layout for pages.
   * Adding in sharing for pinterest and linked in on blog pages and phone widget header editing
   * Adding in plugin versioning checks to detect version issues in TH
 * V 1.65 Fix for issues with PDF uploads and poor thumbnails for them
 * V 1.64 Fix for older PHP version
 * V 1.63 Adding dynamic logo tweaks